Build quantum projects on a trusted cloud with simple pricing and management controls for both quantum and classical workloads.

 Quantum Hardware Technologies

-Gate-based superconducting qubits
+Gate-based superconducting processors

-Trapped-ion quantum computers implement qubits using electronic states of charged atoms called Ions.
+Trapped-ion quantum computers implement qubits using electronic states of charged atoms called ions.
 The ions are confined and suspended in free space using electromagnetic fields.
-Amazon Braket provides access to ion trap quantum computers from IonQ.
+Amazon Braket provides access to ion-trap quantum computers from IonQ.

 Rydberg atom-based quantum computers take advantage of long-range van der Waals interactions between neutral atoms arranged in one, two or three-dimensional arrays that can be addressed to simulate quantum systems of interest, beyond the capabilities of current classical computers.
 Amazon Braket provides access to Rydberg atom-based quantum computers from QuEra Computing.

 Learn how to use quantum simulators and computers on Amazon Braket.